Management

 Be professional

 When a letter of recommendation doesn’t seem competent, it’ll be overlooked.
-Just to reaffirm what was said earlier, stick to the truth and remain current.
+Stem to the truth and remain current to reaffirm what was said earlier.
 Consider you’re the recipient and then, draught the letter.

 Inspect the fundamentals, like spelling and grammatical mistakes, as you would with any other writing you send.
 There’s always the option of having somebody else review it.
 When using a template, ensure you accurately complete all the fields rather than just the pre-written content.